 Anouska Longley, Chartered Counselling Psychologist, BSc (Hons) MSc AppDip HBCE

-I am an independent practitioner, a highly skilled Chartered Counselling Psychologist, registered and accredited with the British Psychological Society (BPS).
-I am a member of the BPS's Division of Counselling Psychology, the Faculty of Perinatal Psychology and registered as a Applied Psychology Practice Supervisor.
-I am a Registered Psychologist with the Health Professions Council (HPC), UK and a member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
+I'm an independent practitioner, a highly skilled Chartered Counselling Psychologist, registered and accredited with the British Psychological Society (BPS).
+I'm a member of the BPS's Division of Counselling Psychology, the Faculty of Perinatal Psychology and registered as a Applied Psychology Practice Supervisor.
+I'm a Registered Psychologist with the Health Professions Council (HPC), UK and a member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).

-I have 12 years experience treating common mental health conditions and psychological difficulties which create distress, discomfort and intolerance, resulting from the pressures and demands of daily living such as stress, worry, anxiety and depression.
+I have over 14 years post qualified experience treating common mental health conditions and psychological difficulties which create distress, discomfort and intolerance, resulting from the pressures and demands of daily living such as stress, worry, anxiety and depression.

 Training, qualifications & experience

-I am highly skilled at providing Cognitive Behavioural Therapy (CBT), along with Compassion Focused Therapy, Mindfulness and Psychodynamic Therapy.
-I will adopt the appropriate therapy model to the needs of my clients in a brief or longer term capacity.
+I'm highly skilled at providing Cognitive Behavioural Therapy (CBT), along with Compassion Focused Therapy, Mindfulness and Psychodynamic Therapy.
+I will adopt the appropriate therapy model to meet your needs in a brief or longer term capacity.

-I have lectured at Surrey & Roehampton University on a range of mental health Topics.
-I provide clinical supervision and training to psychologists and other health professionals within my NHS post.
+I've lectured at Surrey & Roehampton University on a range of mental health Topics, I also provide clinical supervision and training to psychologists and other health professionals.

-Another of my specialist interests and expertise is the birthing process.
-As a fully trained HypnoBirthing Practitioner, I am able to provide expecting parents with a complete antenatal programme, focusing on a combination of education, hypnotherapy, self-hypnosis & deep relaxation which has proven successful in assisting people to achieve a more comfortable birth, particularly useful for those who feel anxious concerning pregnancy and labour.
+I developed an interest into the birthing process, providing expecting parents with a complete antenatal programme, focusing on a combination of education, hypnotherapy, self-hypnosis & deep relaxation which has proven successful in assisting people to achieve a more comfortable birth, particularly useful for those who feel anxious concerning pregnancy and labour.